 Unlike a Goodyear welt, the Norwegian welt is completely exterior.
 The stitching that holds together the upper, welt, and insole is visible on the outside of the shoe.
 This prevents water from entering the shoe at the seam between the upper and the welt.

-- Pros: Waterproofs your soles, great for rainy and snowy conditions
+Pros: Waterproofs your soles, great for rainy and snowy conditions.

-- Cons: Bulky, not particularly common
+Cons: Bulky, not particularly common.

 Cement Construction

-Cement construction is to the shoe world what fused canvas is to the suit world.
 The upper is simply attached to the sole via an adhesive, and no welt is used.
 A product of the Industrial Revolution, it’s cheap and fast.
 It’s also an incredibly common way to attach an upper to a sole.

-- Pros: Inexpensive, fast construction translates to cost savings for the consumer.
+Pros: Inexpensive, fast construction translates to cost savings for the consumer.
 Excellent for sneakers, bucks, and other rubber-soled shoes.

-- Cons: Can wear out very quickly and can’t be resoled.
+Cons: Can wear out very quickly and can’t be resoled.
 Once they’ve worn through, they must be replaced.

 Genuine Handsewn